Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Redlynch is below the national average.
-The median income is $53,418 and the average is $66,043.
-This contrasts with Rest of Qld's figures, which have a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Redlynch would be approximately $58,712 (median) and $72,588 (average) by September 2025.
-Census data reveals that incomes in Redlynch rank highly nationally, between the 79th and 84th percentiles.
-Income brackets indicate that 38.0% of locals (4,276 people) fall into the $1,500 - $2,999 category, consistent with broader trends across the area showing 31.7% in the same category.
-A substantial proportion of high earners (33.7%) indicates strong economic capacity throughout Redlynch.
-Housing accounts for 13.9% of income and residents rank within the 85th percentile for disposable income.
-The area's SEIFA income ranking places it in the 7th decile.
+The median income is $53,418 and the average income stands at $66,043.
+This contrasts with Regional Qld's figures of a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates would be approximately $59,486 (median) and $73,545 (average) as of March 2026.
+Census data reveals that household, family and personal incomes rank highly in Redlynch, between the 79th and 84th percentiles nationally.
+Income brackets indicate that 38.0% of locals (4,267 people) fall into the $1,500 - 2,999 category, consistent with broader trends across the broader area showing 31.7% in the same category.
+The substantial proportion of high earners (33.7% above $3,000/week) indicates strong economic capacity throughout Redlynch.
+Housing accounts for 13.9% of income while strong earnings rank residents within the 85th percentile for disposable income and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income